The Canadian Psychological Association (CPA) is a national professional association with a mandate to:

 Personal Financial Information

-We do not store full credit card numbers in our electronic databases.
+We do not store members' and affiliates' full credit card numbers in our electronic databases.
 Once an online financial transaction is complete, we retain just the last 4 digits to facilitate payment auditing.
 If you provide a payment by another method (such as phone, fax, mail, or by cheque) we may retain your full financial information which we securely store.

 Online Browser Data